 Is There A Line That Satirists Can’t Cross In A Satire v.
 Defamation Scenario?

 The worst thing a satirist can do is not make their work outrageous enough.
 If a “reasonable person” could realistically construe a work as truthful, legal trouble could follow.

-Do you need to speak with an attorney well-versed in satire v defamation law?
-If yes, contact Kelly Warner Law today.
-We have successfully handled many defamation lawsuits, cleared people’s good names and helped businesses get past a bout of bad press.
-The longer you wait the worse the problem gets.
-Give us ring if you’re serious about clearing up your mess quickly and quietly.
+Do you need to speak with an attorney about a defamation issue?
+Contact Kelly Warner Law today.
+We have successfully handled countless defamation lawsuits, cleared people’s good names, and helped businesses overcome a bout of bad press.
+It is possible!
+Give us ring to learn about getting your reputation back on track, quickly and quietly.

 Catherine L. Amspacher and Randel Steven Springer.
 Humor, Defamation and Intentional Infliction of Emotional Distress: The Potential Predicament for Private Figure Plaintiffs, 31 Wm. & Mary L. Rev. 701(1990), http://scholarship.law.wm.edu/wmlr/vol31/iss3/6